-According to God’s riches, as Christ dwells in our hearts through faith, perceiving His endless love and increasing in knowledge of Him, we are filled with God’s fullness.
-Moreover, He is then powerful, having the ability to do more than necessary, over and above all we ask or imagine, according to His dynamite, miraculous power and strength that is active, effectual, and operative in us.
+According to God’s riches, as Christ dwells in our hearts through faith, perceiving his endless love and increasing in our knowledge of him, we are filled with God’s fullness.
+Moreover, he is then powerful, having the ability to do more than necessary, over and above all we ask or imagine, according to his dynamite, miraculous power and strength that is active, effectual, and operative in us.

-In other words, He can do immeasurably more than all we ask or imagine only if we allow His power to work within us.
+In other words, he can do immeasurably more than all we ask or imagine if we trust his power to work within us.

 Having this dynamite power in us does not necessary mean it is working efficiently.
-If our pipes, so to speak, are clogged with sin, it acts as sludge to contaminate our sense of His Presence, and His power will not flow.
-We must be cleansed and filled with God’s holiness for His miracle-working power to operate in us.
+If our pipes, so to speak, are clogged with sin, it acts as sludge to contaminate our sense of his Presence, and gis power will not flow.
+We must be cleansed and surrendered to God’s Spirit for his miracle-working power to operate in us.